frankshearar/Home/[Spec]-NuGet-settings-in-MSBuild.md

 * HTTP cache folder
 * Adding additional sources (NuGet.Config settings + a list of sources)
 * Adding additional config files (NuGet.Config settings for the directory + an additional config)

+## Work needed
+1. Project system needs to send these new properties during nomination
+1. Add all settings to the dg spec and read it at restore time (mostly complete)

 ## Additional considerations
 * Perf impact of reading three additional properties